fgenellini/bareos_zabbix_integration/README.md

-WARNING: https://www.bareos.org/en/faq/items/why_fork.html You may be interested in using Bareos instead of original Bacula.
+WARNING: https://www.bareos.org/en/faq/items/why_fork.html You may be interested in using Bareos instead of original Bareos.

-bacula_zabbix_integration
+bareos_zabbix_integration
 =========================

-Scripts and template to integrate bacula with zabbix.
+Scripts and template to integrate bareos with zabbix.

 Abilities
 ---------